 Additions to an order can be made by raising a new order, which may be subject to an additional shipping charge where applicable.
 Where possible, we will try to minimise shipping costs and packaging materials by consolidating orders into single cartons and or single deliveries.

 - Customers are entitled to return goods – other than printed or bespoke products – to receive a refund or credit on the sum paid, and we require a specific process and timeframe be followed – please refer to our Online orders page for further information.

-- I've received an incorrect item in my order, what can I do?
+- I think I received an incorrect item in my order, what can I do?